What Happens In The Manic Phase Of Bipolar Disorder?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-These changes in mood and behavior can significantly impact an individual’s mental, physical, and emotional health.
+These mood swings and behavior changes can significantly impact an individual’s mental, physical, and emotional health.
 If you’re living with bipolar disorder, you may be curious about the signs and symptoms of a manic episode.
-In this article, we’re covering the manic phase of bipolar disorder—its characteristics, risk factors, and treatment.
+This article covers the manic phase of bipolar disorder—its characteristics, risk factors, and treatment.

 Getty/FG Trade

-Develop the skills to stay calm during a manic bipolar episode
+Develop the skills to manage a manic bipolar episode

 What is bipolar disorder?

-Bipolar disorder is commonly comorbid with multiple mental health conditions, including anxiety disorders.
+Bipolar disorder is commonly comorbid with multiple mental health disorders, including anxiety disorders.
 Research suggests that panic disorder, social anxiety disorder, and related disorders are closely connected to bipolar disorder.
 Additionally, according to the National Institute on Drug Abuse, bipolar disorder and substance use disorder co-occur at high rates.
-Behavioral disorders—including ADHD, conduct disorder, and oppositional defiant disorder—are also frequently comorbid with bipolar disorder.
+Behavioral disorders—including attention-deficit/hyperactivity disorder (ADHD), conduct disorder, and oppositional defiant disorder—are also frequently comorbid with bipolar disorder.

 There are three primary types of bipolar disorder, bipolar I, bipolar II, and cyclothymia.
 Manic episodes can look different depending on which type an individual experiences.